ZC">

 05

 A cryptographic chain that seals every decision permanently.
 Independently verifiable by anyone.
 No trusted third party required.
 The origin is sealed: cvid:blake3:1544ff7dd978d911083bd60a7a4e6ba9647996bfdefb62aa8a045ccb63158867 — March 14, 2026.
-It cannot be backdated.
-It cannot be altered.
+Once anchored, it cannot be silently backdated or altered without breaking verification.
 Every governed action traces back to this anchor.

 Root Zero is the Structural Trust Architecture for the AI Era.